This theme seeks to provide opportunities for people to discover, explore and learn about the Romney Marsh landscape and heritage.

 To create a 5-metre tapestry showing the history of Romney Marsh.

-To create around 55 short films about Romney Marsh.
+The Marsh on Screen Film Project To create around 55 short films about Romney Marsh.
 These will include recording the progress of the projects, providing information on the landscape and creating artistic interpretations of life on the Marsh.

 Rediscovering the Fifth Continent – Creativity Programme